giswqs/geog-312/book/geospatial/rioxarray.md

 ### Clipping a Raster

-You can clip a raster to a specific geographic region by defining a bounding box or using a shapefile.
-Here’s an example of clipping a raster with a bounding box:
+Clipping a raster dataset is useful when you only want to focus on a specific geographic area.
+You can clip a dataset using a bounding box in the same CRS as the data:

 ```{code-cell} ipython3
 # Define a bounding box (in the same CRS as the dataset)